-584 585 indirect advice.
-25 Access to the electronic patient record and medical notes should be available at all remote sites.
-586 587 588 5.7 The department of anaesthesia should be involved in the design and planning of any service requiring the provision of anaesthesia or deep sedation.
-A regular review of the remote location performance, critical incidents and further improvements should be held.
-88 589 590 591 592 5.8 Patients meeting discharge criteria following anaesthesia or sedation should be discharged into the care of a responsible third party.
-Verbal and written instructions for post-procedural care should be provided if a procedure has been performed outlined in Chapter 6: Guidelines for the Provision of Anaesthesia Services for Day Surgery.
-89 593 Sedat ion 594 595 596 597 598 The RCoA recognises the definitions of minimal, moderate and deep sedation as outlined in the Academy of Medical Royal Colleges guidance on safe sedation. ^{2,3} Deep sedation equates to general anaesthesia and the recommendations outlined in Chapter 2: Guidelines for the Provision of Anaesthesia Services for the Perioperative Care of Elective and Urgent Care Patients should be followed.
-599 600 601 The RCoA does not provide recommendations for sedation provided by non-anaesthetists and they are encouraged to follow the guidance of their own Colleges and the Academy of Medical Royal Colleges. ^{2,3,25} 602 603 604 5.9 A named anaesthetist should be responsible for liaising with consultants in other departments with responsibility for sedation, to establish local guidelines and training for the provision of safe sedation by non-anaesthetists. ^{2,3,90} 605 606 607 608 5.10 All institutions where sedation is practised should have a sedation committee.
+The RCoA recognises the definitions of minimal, moderate and deep sedation as outlined in the Academy of Medical Royal Colleges guidance on safe sedation.
+Deep sedation equates to general anaesthesia and the recommendations outlined in Chapter 2: Guidelines for the Provision of Anaesthesia Services for the Perioperative Care of Elective and Urgent Care Patients should be followed.

+The RCoA does not provide recommendations for sedation provided by non-anaesthetists and they are encouraged to follow the guidance of their own Colleges and the Academy of Medical Royal Colleges.

+- 5.9 A named anaesthetist should be responsible for liaising with consultants in other departments who have responsibility for sedation, to establish local guidelines and training for the provision of safe sedation by non-anaesthetists. - 5.10 All institutions where sedation is practised should have a sedation committee.
 This committee should include key clinical teams using procedural sedation and there should be a nominated clinical lead for sedation.
 In most institutions, the sedation committee should include an anaesthetist, at least in an advisory capacity.

-609 610 5.11 Each facility should develop written policies, designating the types of operative, diagnostic and therapeutic procedures requiring anaesthesia or sedation.
-611 612 5.12 Guidelines for the management of rare emergencies must be prominently displayed at all sites where sedation is administered.
-613 614 615 5.13 Mis-selection of high strength midazolam during conscious sedation is defined as a 'never event' by the Department of Health.
-91 Hospitals should report these incidents and any other incidents involving over-sedation to the National Reporting and Learning System.
-616 617 618 5.14 All patients undergoing procedural sedation should have oxygen saturation monitoring from the administration of sedation to discharge from recovery.
-Supplemental oxygen should be available and used, as necessary.
-54 619 620 621 5.15 Pulse oximetry, ECG, automated non-invasive blood pressure monitoring and wherever there is loss of verbal contact, continuous waveform capnography, should be considered and continued into the recovery period.
-23 622 623 624 625 626 5.16 Due to the continuum of depth of anaesthesia, individuals administering moderate sedation should be able to rescue patients who enter deep sedation.
+- 5.11 Each facility should develop written policies, designating the types of operative, diagnostic and therapeutic procedures requiring anaesthesia or sedation. - 5.12 Guidelines for the management of rare emergencies should be prominently displayed at all sites where sedation is administered. - 5.13 Mis-selection of high-strength midazolam during conscious sedation is defined as a 'never event' by the Department of Health.
+Hospitals should report these incidents and any other incidents involving over-sedation to the National Reporting and Learning System. - 5.14 All patients undergoing procedural sedation should have oxygen saturation monitoring from the administration of sedation to discharge from recovery.
+Supplemental oxygen should be available and used, as necessary. - 5.15 Pulse oximetry, ECG, automated non-invasive blood pressure monitoring and wherever there is loss of verbal contact, continuous waveform capnography, should be considered and continued into the recovery period. - 5.16 As a result of the continuum of depth of anaesthesia, individuals administering moderate sedation should be able to rescue patients who enter deep sedation.
 Those administering deep sedation should be adequately trained to rescue patients who enter a state of general anaesthesia.
-This requires skilled anaesthetic assistance and equipment and involves the potential for airway intervention and support of both ventilation and cardiovascular function.
-92

-5.17 Sedation practitioners should maintain a logbook of cases performed and adverse incidents reported.
+This requires skilled anaesthetic assistance and equipment and involves the potential for airway intervention and support of both ventilation and cardiovascular function. - 5.17 Sedation practitioners should maintain a logbook of cases performed and adverse incidents reported.

-629 6 Financial considerations
+6 Financial considerations

-Part of the methodology used in this chapter in making recommendations is a consideration of the financial impact for each of the recommendations.
+Part of the methodology used in this Chapter in making recommendations is a consideration of the financial impact for each of the recommendations.
 Very few of the literature sources from which these recommendations have been drawn have included financial analysis.

-The vast majority of the recommendations are not new recommendations, but they are a synthesis of already existing recommendations.
-The current compliance rates with many of the recommendations are unknown, and so it is not possible to calculate the financial impact of the recommendations in this chapter being widely accepted into future practice.
+The vast majority of the recommendations are not new recommendations but they are a synthesis of existing recommendations.
+The current compliance rates with many of the recommendations are unknown, so it is not possible to calculate the financial impact of the recommendations in this Chapter being widely accepted into future practice.
 It is impossible to make an overall assessment of the financial impact of these recommendations with the currently available information.

-638 7 Research, audit and quality improvement
+7 Research, audit and quality improvement

-Non-theatre anaesthetic practice should adhere to the same standards of safety, audit and quality improvement as operating room practice, especially as morbidity and mortality rates can be higher in the non-theatre environment.20 Clinical governance procedures should follow the guidelines of Guidelines for the Provision of Anaesthesia Services: The Good Department.
+Non-theatre anaesthetic practice should adhere to the same standards of safety, audit and quality improvement as operating room practice, especially as morbidity and mortality rates can be higher in the non-theatre environment.
+Clinical governance procedures should follow the guidelines of Guidelines for the Provision of Anaesthesia Services: The Good Department.